psychemedia/island-storynotes/michael_morey_and_james_dove.md

 > He is hung on Arreton Down
 > For rooks and ravens to peck down.

-The original statute regarding hanging in chains was integrated into the "modern" statute book by way of of the *Offences against the Person Act 1828*
+The original statute regarding hanging in chains was integrated into the "modern" statute book by way of the *Offences against the Person Act 1828*

 ```{admonition} Offences against the Person Act 1828
 :class: dropdown